 Young maiko tuning her shamishen before a performance.

-Now it is extremely expensive to attend an actual geiko/geisha performance.
-These entertainment dinners can cost 80,000 yen (~$765 USD or $1,000 CAD) or more.
+It is extremely expensive to attend an actual geiko/geisha performance with entertainment dinners costing up to 80,000 yen (~$765 USD or $1,000 CAD) or more.
 However, that is not to say you can’t spot a geiko or maiko in the streets.

 Tip: The best time to catch a glimpse of a geiko or maiko is around dusk on weekends and holidays.
 Hanamikoji Street in Gion and Shijo Street at the end of Pontocho are two optimal locations.

 Starting November 2019, you can get fined 10,000 yen (~$95 USD or $125 CAD) for photographing a geiko or maiko.

 Sumo wrestling is Japan’s national sport and official sumo tournaments take place six times a year.
 Tickets can be purchased from a Ticket Pia store, online from Ticket Oosumo, or at the stadium on the day.